FLwolfy/Tetris-Terminal-Game/README.md

 ## Advanced Features

-1. __Different Levels of Difficulty__: This game now offers players three levels of difficulty (easy, normal, hard), providing a dynamic gaming experience.
-Players can choose from varying speeds and starting configurations of blocks on the board, adding an extra layer of challenge to the game.
+#### 1. Different Levels of Difficulty:
+This game now offers players three levels of difficulty (easy, normal, hard).
+Players can choose varying speeds of falling blocks on the board.

-2. __Special Blocks with Unique Abilities__: This game has special blocks that can eliminate the corresponding column when the entire full row is eliminated, which not only increases the playability but also enriches the experience.
+#### 2. Special Blocks with Unique Abilities:
+This game has special blocks that can eliminate the corresponding column when the the special blocks are eliminated.

+#### 3. High Score System:
-4. __High Score System__: This game keeps track of your overall performance!
+This game keeps track of your overall performance.
 The high score system now stores and displays the different highest record score of all gamemodes.

+#### 4. Sound Effects and Music:
-5. __Sound Effects and Music__: This game contains sound effects for block movements and background music to enhance the overall gameplay experience.
+This game contains sound effects for block movements and background music to enhance the overall gameplay experience.

+#### 5. Pause and Save Functionality:
-6. __Pause and Save Functionality__: This game has the ability to pause the ongoing game and also save the current game state for next time gaming.
+This game has the ability to pause the ongoing game (press `SPACE`) and also save the current game state for next time gaming.

+#### 6. Different Game Modes:
-7. __Different Game Modes__: This game now offers different modes, including classic and stretch modes.
-Classic mode is just like the original game, but with special block; Stretch mode keep the borders of the gameboard changing.
-Have fun!
+This game now offers different modes, including __Classic__, __Stretch__, and __Drawing__ modes:
+- 6.1 Classic Mode:
+  __Classic mode__ mirrors the original game with special blocks involved.

+- 6.2 Stretch Mode:
+  __Stretch mode__ adds a dynamic gameplay to the gameboard by continuously changing the right border.

+- 6.3 Drawing Mode:
+  __Drawing mode__ introduces creative tasks, providing players with specific "shape" challenges to complete.

+#### 7. Replay System:
-8. __Replay System__: Learn from your mistakes!
-After the game ends, players can now replay their game, allowing them to analyze their performance, identify mistakes, and improve their Tetris skills in different modes.
+After each game ends, players can now replay their game, allowing them to analyze their performance, identify mistakes, and improve their Tetris skills in different modes.

 ## Requirements